taylorylee/breathe-in-out/README.md

 # Breathe In Out

-🌞 a playful interactive breathing tool. high school freshman year final project for ucsd computer science
+A playful breathing tool for UC San Diego.
+Created in ninth grade